 Sample preparation and evaluation of results are covered in practice ASTM G151 and ISO 4892-1 standards.
 More specific information on the property following exposure and how to produce the report is available in ISO 4582 standards.

 Another document of interest is ASTM D4329, Standard Practice for UV Fluorescent Exposure of Plastics.
 By exposing samples under accelerated conditions, this method provides information about the future performance of products (loss of mechanical properties) that will be exposed in real-life environments.
 Furthermore, our services based on ASTM G154 comply with industry standards, reinforcing the credibility of your products in the market.

-ASTM G154 – Typical experiment parameters:
+ASTM G154 Typical Experiment Parameters

-- The fluorescent lamp
+- The type of fluorescent lamp

 - The lamp’s irradiance level

 - The timing of the light and moisture exposure

 - The temperature of light exposure